 GETTING YOUR TEEN’S COOPERATION

-“Treat your teen like an adult and really explain the disease to them and what it means to them,” says Dr. Leonard Sender, CHOC’s director of the Adolescent and Young Adult program.
-Include your teen in discussions about his case with the doctors and health care providers, he adds.
+“Treat your teen like an adult and really explain the disease to them and what it means to them,” says Dr. Jamie Frediani, CHOC’s director of the Adolescent and Young Adult program.
+Include your teen in discussions about their case with the doctors and health care providers, she adds.
 “We don’t want to dictate to them what happens.
 We want to educate them so they know what they need to know to make a decision.
 Be 100 percent honest and don’t hide the truth.
 I believe in total transparency.
 Get them engaged in what we are doing.
 Get them to own it.
 It’s their body.”

 WHAT CAN TEENS DO?